googlearchive/surveys/README.md

 # Introduction

-This GitHub repository contains client libraries for the Google Consumer Surveys API, built by the Consumer Surveys team @ Google.
-Please note that these libraries are not officially supported by Google.
-They are provided as a convenience to users who want to get up and running quickly and would prefer not to use the REST end-points documented @ developers.google.com/consumer-surveys as they build proofs of concepts.
-The Consumer Surveys team will do their best to keep the libraries up-to-date as the API evolves, but it's possible that at any given point they stop working.
-For this reason please treat them as illustrative only.
+This GitHub repository contains code samples for the Google Consumer Surveys API, built by the Consumer Surveys team @ Google.
+Please note that this repository is not officially supported by Google.

+The Consumer Surveys team will do their best to keep the this repository up-to-date as the API evolves, but it's possible that at any given point the code stops working.
+For this reason please treat the code as illustrative only.
 Should you want to launch a production-quality service on the API please use the REST end-points directly.

+For more information on integrating with the Google Consumer Suverys API, check out the [Google Consumer Surveys API developer site](https://developers.google.com/consumer-surveys/).

 -----

 # Contents

-- python: Python version of the library resides here.
-  - src: Python source code for the example client library.
+- `client_libraries-DEPRECATED`: C#, Java, and Python client libraries that are deprecated and no longer maintained.
+Preserved here for archival purposes.